 - Prune back shrubbery so it doesn’t hide doors or windows.
 Cut back any tree limbs that could be used by an intruder to gain access into your home.

-- Consider an alarm.
+- Consider an security alarm system.
 Alarms can be a good investment, especially if you have many valuables in your home or live in an isolated area or one with a history of break-ins.

 - Join a Neighborhood Watch group.
 If one doesn’t exist, you can start one with the help from local law enforcement.